I’m a one-woman show. I’m happy on my own. I don’t want to run a website design studio. I like it this way! And I want to stay this way.

 I’m still overseeing.
 I’m making sure the work is done exactly how I want.
 But in not actually having to do it all myself, things are getting done more efficiently (and you know I’m a fan of that)!

 How did I find these folks?
-More on that next time.
+Check out being on the receiving end of marketing.